agirlisnoone05/pass_gen/README.md

-A simple password generator for personal use
+A simple password generating and saving in a filefor personal use